aixigo/arestocats/README.md

 The test runner adds a field `durationMs` (Number) to each result, containing the duration of an item execution in milliseconds.
 This can be used in subsequent expectations, for example to check performance requirements.
+It is also the number occuring in the colored CLI output.

 ## Test Item Types

-The following item types are available.
+The following item types are available out-of-the-box.
-For each item type, the applicable configuration properties and context variables are listed.
+For each item type, the applicable configuration properties and context variables are listed here.
 Properties marked as *(pre)* are evaluated during the preprocessing phase.
 This means that they cannot refer to any `$results` if set using expressions.

 ---
-### `assign` - add properties to results
+### `assign` - compute custom results

 Use this to assign an expression value to the item result value, or to copy properties to the result.
+Usually, this is used to create shortcuts into deeply nested JSON response documents.

-#### assign: Configuration Properties
+#### `assign` plugin: Configuration Properties

 - `value` (*)